‘General Hospital’ Spoilers: Nelle Saves Avery, Sonny Kisses A Stranger, Alex Pretends To Be Anna

 Nelle saves Avery’s life.

-Michael (Chad Duell) is mad at Nelle (Chloe Lanier) and all she wants him to do is forgive her.
+Michael (Chad Duell) is mad at Nelle (Chloe Lanier), and all she wants him to do is forgive her.
 General Hospital spoilers on TVOverMind say that something awful is going to happen to Avery (Harper and Presley Carlson) in the park.

 Nelle is going to be there playing with Charlotte and will end up saving Avery’s life.